Frequently asked questions about course reserves at Cornell University Library.

 E-books, streaming films, journal articles, book chapters, syllabi, practice exams, lecture notes and audio files.
 Print items may be scanned and uploaded as PDF files, or linked to if they are available through the Library's licensed databases, or if they are open-access resources.

 - Electronic items, including items found in course packets, must meet Copyright Fair Use Guidelines (PDF) or have the permission of the copyright holder for this type of use.

-- Readings must be restricted to members of the class, and access must be terminated at the end of final exams.
+- Readings and/or viewings must be restricted to members of the class, and access must be terminated at the end of final exams.

 - Reproduced (scanned or photocopied) materials should include proper attribution and include the original work's copyright statement.
 If no statement can be found, a standard statement of copyright protection may be used.

 - For questions specifically dealing with electronic reserves for audio, the Music Library endorses the Statement on the Digital Transmission of Audio Reserves issued by the Music Library Association.